scanstatistics/satscan/architectural.md

 - AddMeasure  - updates internal structures when observed and expected values are interesting
 - CalculateMaximumLogLikelihood - calculates log likelihood given data accumulated through AddMeasure calls
-- CalculateBernoulliMaximumLogLikelihood - calculates log likelihood given data accumulated through AddMeasure calls – particular to the Bernoulli model
+- CalculateBernoulliMaximumLogLikelihood - calculates log likelihood given data accumulated through AddMeasure calls ï¿½ particular to the Bernoulli model

 There are currently 3 classes that derive directly from CMeasureList:
 - CMinMeasureList  - redefines methods to scan data for high rates